Physical attractiveness: Eyes

 A study that investigated whether or not an eyelid crease makes Chinese-descent women more attractive using photo-manipulated photographs of young Chinese-descent women's eyes found that the "medium upper eyelid crease" was considered most attractive by all three groups of both sexes: white people, Chinese and Taiwanese nationals together as a group, and Taiwanese and Chinese Americans together as a group.
 Similarly, all three groups of both genders found the absence of an eye crease to be least attractive on Chinese women.

 In the late sixteenth century, Japanese people considered epicanthic folds to be beautiful.

 A study that used Russian, American, Brazilian, Aché, and Hiwi raters, found that the only strong distinguisher between men and women's faces was wider eyes relative to facial height for women, and this trait consistently predicted attractiveness ratings for women.

 In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have dark black eyes which are large and long and in the shape of almonds.
 Furthermore, the eyes should be lustrous, and they should have long eyelashes.

-A source written in 1823, said that a component of the Persian female beauty ideal was for women to have large eyes which are black in color.
+A source written in 1823, said that a component of the Persian female beauty ideal was for women to have large eyes which are black in colour.
 In Persian literature, beautiful women are said to have eyes that are shaped like almonds.

 In Chinese, the phrase "lucent irises, lustrous teeth" (明 眸 皓 齒) is used to describe a beautiful woman with "clear eyes" and "well-aligned, white teeth", and the phrase "moth-feeler eyebrows" (蛾眉) is used to denote a beautiful woman by describing her eyebrows as being thin and arched like moth antennae.
 In the Chinese text The Grotto of the Immortals (遊 仙 窟) written during the Tang dynasty period, narrow eyes were the preferred type of eyes for women, and, in the Chinese text Jeweled Chamber Secrets (玉 房 秘 訣) from the Six Dynasties period, the ideal woman was described as having small eyes.